fatalwithin/Coursera-Cloud-Architecture-with-Google-Cloud/07 - Preparing for the Professional Cloud Architect Exam.md

 In any case, TerramEarth has decided that ERP should be an upgrade for another day.
 They'll stick with current surplus supply levels and maintain the same supply chain as today.
 They're happy just to provide visibility to supply partners.
 Change is already occurring in the management team through retraining management about emerging opportunities.
 TerramEarth realizes that the technical staff will need to be trained on the new systems and solutions.
 Moving the data warehouse to BigQuery will handle a lot of the main customer and business issues having to do with parts delay.
 It will need a **front end** that can handle today's IoT demands and will grow and adapt to the changing categories of demand as more streaming solutions are employed and fewer file-based solutions.
 Keep in mind that **Cloud IoT core** doesn't suffice to get your data to cloud storage.
-Cloud IoT core b**rokers between IoT devices and Cloud Pub Sub**.
+Cloud IoT core **brokers between IoT devices and Cloud Pub Sub**.
 You'll almost certainly want Cloud Dataflow to get the data to the next place.
 For vehicles that store and upload their data, the service will need to handle 900 terabytes of batch data transfer each day.
 Go ahead and define your solution.
 Consider how you would design this solution for a real customer.
 What are the questions you want to ask to help clarify your design?
 When you're ready, we'll look at one sample solution